Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 3.0

-Memory Bandwidth: Bandwidth is the maximum amount of data (measured in MB per second) that can be transferred across the external memory interface within a second.
+Memory Bandwidth: Bandwidth is the maximum amount of data (in units of megabytes per second) that can be moved across the external memory interface within a second.
 The number is worked out by multiplying the card's interface width by its memory speed.
-If the card has DDR type RAM, the result should be multiplied by 2 once again.
-If DDR5, multiply by 4 instead.
-The better the card's memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+In the case of DDR memory, it should be multiplied by 2 again.
+If DDR5, multiply by ANOTHER 2x.
+The higher the card's memory bandwidth, the better the card will be in general.
+It especially helps with AA, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed per second.
-This is worked out by multiplying the total texture units of the card by the core clock speed of the chip.
-The better this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed per second.
+This number is worked out by multiplying the total amount of texture units of the card by the core speed of the chip.
+The higher this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.

-Pixel Rate: Pixel rate is the maximum number of pixels the graphics card can possibly record to the local memory in one second - measured in millions of pixels per second.
-The number is calculated by multiplying the amount of Raster Operations Pipelines by the the core clock speed.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel rate also depends on lots of other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the ability to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the most pixels the graphics card can possibly record to its local memory per second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the amount of ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel output rate is also dependant on many other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.

 Display Prices